dukewoods/FINTECH_WEEK1_HOMEWORK/README.md

 Andy Taylor was the founder of Douugh was is also the co-founder of SocietyOne, Australia's first and leading P2P Lending Platform.

 **How did the idea for the company (or project) come about?**
 Quote from Douugh website "We believe that existing banking and investing apps in the market are not designed to help educate and inspire to adopt the right money habits to build long-term wealth and achieve financial independence, which everyone inspires to achieve.
-We seek to change the paradigm by using technology thats shifts the customer experience away from self-service to self-driving money management through automation."
+We seek to change the paradigm by using technology that's shifts the customer experience away from self-service to self-driving money management through automation."

 **How is the company funded?
 How much funding have they received?**
 Douugh was funded with $2.5m of Seed capital in 2016 and 2017.
 On March 28th, 2022 there was a POST-IPO equity raise of $20m.
 Total of $22.5m raised in capital.